mkocaoglu/mkocaoglu.github.io/_pages/publications.md

 ---
 Most of my work are published in open-access machine learning conferences.
 If you want to access one of my papers behind a paywall, send me an email and I will share it with you.

 The links below will take you to the publishers' pages.
-For the most recent version of the papers including corrections, please refer to the arXiv versions [here](https://arxiv.org/search/?query=Murat+Kocaoglu&searchtype=author&abstracts=show&order=-announced_date_first&size=50).
+For the most recent versions of the papers including corrections, please refer to the arXiv versions [here](https://arxiv.org/search/?query=Murat+Kocaoglu&searchtype=author&abstracts=show&order=-announced_date_first&size=50).

 ## Machine Learning
 17. M. Kocaoglu, S. Shakkottai, A. G. Dimakis, C. Caramanis, S. Vishwanath, "[Applications of Common Entropy for Causal Inference](https://proceedings.neurips.cc/paper/2020/hash/cae7115f44837c806c9b23ed00a1a28a-Abstract.html)," in Proc. of **NeurIPS'20**, Online, Dec.
 2020.